IBM/AI-on-Power-Level3/docs/pre-req.md

 	- In any case, appropriate instructions are provided through-out the course

 * Laptop with ssh pre-installed to connect to lab environment.
- 	- Windows: PowerShell should have ssh pre-installed
+ 	- Windows: PowerShell should have ssh pre-installed.
     	- Mac/Linux: ssh should be already available
        	- If not, Google is your friend :)